My shop

 Conclusion

-The industrial sock is optimized for price and scalability.
-The hand-knitted sock is optimized for function and purpose.
+The industrial sock is optimised for price and scalability.
+The hand-knitted sock is optimised for function and meaning.

 Hand-knitted socks with 50–55% wool are: